 Deep in the heart of the emerald green trees and the rolling fields of Surrey lies a beautiful stretch of the River Wey.
 Just off the main road is an easily missed entrance to a once important Abbey.
 An artificial lake, adorned by reeds, rippling with swans, ducks and coots leads you along the path and arising from the grass lies Waverley Abbey .
 Run by English Heritage the Abbey was the very first monastery in England to be founded by the reforming Cistercian Monks in this tranquil spot in 1128.

 There is a very small car parking area off the main road and from here you approach the abbey via a footpath that runs alongside the lake.
 On a hot summers day, it was alive with wildlife and we spent a good hour trying to spot as many creatures as we could – dragonflies, waterboatmen, swans, coots, ducks.
+At this time of the year there are so many baby ducklings, geese and a family of Coots as well.
+Great for children to see and learn about during our lockdown walks.

 You would be hard pressed to find a more idyllic spot and standing looking at the Abbey from a distance you get a real sense of the peace and solitude that these monks must have had almost 900 years ago.
+An ideal spot in the countryside and with a good supply of water.

 It was founded by William Gifford, who was Bishop of Winchester and first had only 12 monks and an Abbot who came from Aumone in France.
 By 1187 there were around 70 monks and 120 lay brothers in residence.
 But despite its now serene quality, times were hard for the monks.
 The crops often failed and the Abbey was often affected by its close proximity to the river which meant that on several occasions the Abbey flooded, causing great destruction and the crops failed.